alexzwanenburg/familiar/cran-comments.md

 * checking HTML version of manual ...
 [37s] NOTE
 Skipping checking math rendering: package 'V8' unavailable

-**Maintainer**: This note only appeared on the Windows server test.
-I am not sure what the cause is, but it might be because a package was not available on rhub.
+**Maintainer**: I am not sure what the cause is, but it might be because the V8 package was not available on rhub.

 * checking for detritus in the temp directory ...
 NOTE Found the following files/directories: